AnAverageHuman/aash/README.md

 - Shows the exit status of the last command in the prompt if it is not 0.
 - Supports color terminals.
 - Passes on the SIGINT signal to the foreground child.
+- Supports multiple commands on one line separated with `;`.

 ## Function Headers